matthewkarlson/planform/README.md

 ## 💡 The Solution – Planform.ai

-**A lead conversion tool that creates dynamic, personalized growth plans from your agency’s real service offerings — instantly, on your site.**
+**A lead conversion tool that creates dynamic, personalized growth plans from your agency's real service offerings — instantly, on your site.**

 ### Key Features:
 - **Structured intake**: Clients answer 6–10 questions in a friendly, interactive flow